 First, applicants are to complete an application form.
-Application forms are redacted before marking to remove any equality information completed, the name of the applicant and the educational institutions attended.
+Application forms are redacted before marking to remove any equality information completed and the name of the applicant.

-Successful applicants will then be invited to a first round interview, taking the form of an advocacy exercise.
+Successful applicants have been invited to a first round interview, taking the form of an advocacy exercise.
 This is usually a bail application or plea in mitigation.
 The first round interviews have now taken place.

 How can you find out more?

 Chambers regularly holds Q&A sessions by Zoom for those interested in a career at the Bar and for those interested in applying for pupillage.
 Keep an eye on our articles and news for the date of our next event.

 Prospective applicants can also contact Sophia Stapleton, secretary to the Pupillage Committee, by email at firstname.lastname@example.org.

 Chambers also welcomes applications from prospective third-six pupils.
 For more information on how to apply, contact email@example.com.